Archibald Webb: Work

 Webb was exhibiting in London in at age 18 in 1884.
 He was sometimes distinguished from his grandfather (who only died in 1883 at 91 years) with the suffix Junior He was elected a member of the Royal Society of British Artists in 1890, entitling him to use RBA after his name.
 He signed some of his paintings Arch Webb RBA.
 Webb seems to have stopped exhibiting in the mid 1890s.

-Kirkpatrick states his first book illustration for The Life and Strange Surprising Adventures of Robinson Crusoe by Defoe.
+Kirkpatrick states his first book illustration was for The Life and Strange Surprising Adventures of Robinson Crusoe by Defoe.
 This reissue of the work was from publisher Ernest Nister of London.
-Webb, together with J Finnemore, and D. Thompson illustrated this very beautifully printed and in every way luxurious edition – Bristol Mercury.
+Webb, together with J Finnemore and D. Thompson, illustrated this "very beautifully printed and in every way luxurious edition" – Bristol Mercury.
 While Kirkpatrick give 1896 as the year of publication, it was already on the desk of the Bristol Mercury in 1895.

 Nister also brought out My Robinson Crusoe Story Book: retold for the little ones by L. L. Weedon with colour plates by an unidentified artist, and black and white drawings by Webb.
 This book is in the digital archive of the Baldwin Library of Historical Children's Literature in the University of Florida, here it has been dated as c.
 1890.
 The book was reissued several times.
 Kirkpatrick lists the 1910 reissue, and The English Catalogue of Books for 1912 lists another reissue in September 1912.